cassiancc/Immersive-Overlays/README.md

 - [Xaero's Minimap](https://modrinth.com/mod/xaeros-minimap): When a map item is set, it can be used inside a bundle.
 - [Xaero's World Map](https://modrinth.com/mod/xaeros-world-map): When a map item is set, it can be used inside a bundle.
 - [Map Atlases](https://modrinth.com/mod/map-atlases) (disabled by default, has issues): Atlases can be used inside a bundle.
+- [Antique Atlas 4](https://modrinth.com/mod/antique-atlas-4): When a map item is set, it can be used inside a bundle.

 ## Credits